 Sometimes seen in fanfics, especially of the self-insert variety, to allow the Author Avatar to interact with the main cast of a high-school/college-set show or vice-versa.

 Alice, Jasper, Rosalie, Emmett, and Edward from Twilight all go to school, though Rosalie, Emmett, and Jasper eventually graduate.
-Over the years, however, all of them have done this repeatedly.
+Over the years, however, all of them have done this repeatedly—A few of them even went to college and medical school, multiple times.
 This is supposedly necessary because the younger they claim to be at the beginning, the longer they can live in one place without arousing suspicion because they don't age.
 Plus, it just looks weird to have a couple move in with their 5 barely-adult kids.
 But if the kids are still minors?
 Not odd at all.

 Of course, the constant lies regarding sunny days and feeding field trips make it seem like it would be easier to say they were being homeschooled.